 His career has been defined and guided by the County motto that “The Noblest Motive is the Public Good.”
 That has earned him an outstanding reputation for leading non-partisan local government and bringing people together to work on the issues and challenges facing our region.

 His style of leadership has made him the only elected official in California to have been elected by his peers (Mayors and City Councilmembers across the State) as President of the League of California Cities and by Supervisors statewide as President of the California State Association of Counties, where he still serves on the Board of Directors.
-He was just elected Vice President of the National Association of Counties, and in July 2018, will ascend to Presidency of the Association, representing 3,069 counties across the nation.
+In July 2018, he was elected President of the National Association of Counties, representing 3,069 counties across the nation.